shama/dontkry.com/src/documents/posts/code/grunt-tricks.html.md

         // One day ago
         var dayago = (new Date()).setDate((new Date()).getDate()-1);

-        // If the file was modified in the last day, include it otherwise filter it return (filemod > dayago);
+        // If the file was modified in the last day, give to the task
+        // otherwise filter it out
+        return (filemod > dayago);
       },
     },